Sound Borrow-Checking for Rust via Symbolic Semantics (Long Version): is a sound approximation, a.k.a., borrow-checker for LLBC

 Considering \llbcs as a borrow checker, we now aim to establish a property akin to type safety.
 As \llbcs is defined as a semantics instead of a set of inference rules, this corresponds to a forward simulation.
 We assume that programs are executing in an environment $\mathcal{P}$, which consists of a set of function definitions alongside their signature.
-Formally, we aim to prove the following property:

-\begin{theorem} For all states $\Omega$ and $\Omegas$, statement $s$, and $\Ss$ set of tagged states (i.e., pairs of a control-flow tag and a state), we have:
+Formally, we aim to prove the following property: \begin{theorem} For all states $\Omega$ and $\Omegas$, statement $s$, and $\Ss$ set of states with outcomes (i.e., pairs of a control-flow outcome and a state), we have: